Skip to main content

 Carbon-Free Energy Procurement and Policy

-Represents corporate offtakers in the negotiation of power purchase and sale agreements (both physical and virtual) for solar, wind, and other carbon-free energy resources in power markets around the United States, as well as innovative transactions related to synthetic community solar.
+Represent corporate offtakers in the negotiation of power purchase and sale agreements (both physical and virtual) for gas, solar, wind, and other energy resources in power markets around the United States and powered lands, including advice of community engagement.

 Litigation and Administrative Proceedings